emlab-solutions/pyemaps/README.md

 As any open source development, we strongly recommend the following process to follow for all contributors:

 * __Issues creation__.
-Before making changes for bug fix or feature implementation, create an issue in the pyEMAPS github repository be communicating what you intend to change or fix.
+Before making changes for bug fix or feature implementation, create an issue in the pyEMAPS github repository be communicating what you intend to change or fix to your fellow contributors.

 * __Development Branch__.
 Create your own branch from 'main' branch for the changes you desire.

-* __Testing your changes for backwards compatibilities__.
+* __Backwards Compatibilities Tests__.
 Existing test suites designed for testing most of the features are strongly recommended.

-* __New tests cases creation__.
-Test cases for the changes introduced into the package are desired to keep the quality of __pyEMAPS__
+* __New Tests Additions__.
+New test cases for the changes introduced into the package are desired to keep the quality of __pyEMAPS__

 * __Pull Requests__.
-Before merging your changes into production branch "main".
+Before merging your changes into production branch "main", a pull request is required.
+The request created should be verbose enough to convey the summary of the changes and any issues the changes are to address.

 * __Code Review__.
-Requesting code review from other contributors, please always include "sharonz2006" in your code reviewer list.
+Requesting code review from fellow contributors in your pull requests is also required, please always include "sharonz2006" in your code reviewer list.

 * __Documentation__.
-You are the author of the changes, so please take the pride of documenting them.
+You are the author of the changes, so please take the pride by documenting them.
    We use sphinx tool for documentation creation.
 To install sphinx, run:
    ```
     pip install -U sphinx